humdrum-tools/humdrum-documentation/tool/urrhythm/index.md

 ### NOTE

-The **urrhythm** command differs from Johnson-Laird\'s theory in the definition of syncopation.
-Johnson-Laird\'s theory requires that a listener be able to identify a syncopation retrospectively.
+The **urrhythm** command differs from Johnson-Laird's theory in the definition of syncopation.
+Johnson-Laird's theory requires that a listener be able to identify a syncopation retrospectively.
 That is, a listener is able to determine whether the current beat is a syncopation, only by determining what happens at the beginning of the next beat.
 The